fzi-forschungszentrum-informatik/oadrive/README.md

 **Please visit [Audi Autonomous Driving Cup at www.fzi.de](http://url.fzi.de/aadc)**

+**We are currently preparing a docker image with an example recording for an easy start.
+This will be released soon!**

 Please consider the license information provided with this repository.
 You should have received a copy (LICENSE.txt).